Nantanreikan Seibukan Karate Dōjō

 Our dojo is called the Nantanreikan, which means “the Hall of Difficult Grace.”

 We are chartered by the International Okinawan Shōrin-ryū Seibukan Karate-dō Association (IOSSKA).
-Our chief instructor is the student of Dan Smith, 9 dan Hanshi and senior disciple of Shimabukuro Zenpō 島袋善保, 10 dan Hanshi, head of Seibukan and President of the Okinawa Prefectural Karate-dō and Kobudō Rengōkai.
+Our chief instructor is the student of Dan Smith, 9 dan Hanshi and senior disciple of Shimabukuro Zenpō 島袋善保, 10 dan Hanshi, head of Seibukan and past-President of the Okinawa Prefectural Karate-dō and Kobudō Rengōkai.
 Our instructors are certified in Japan.